Robin Tanamachi

-Robin Tanamachi is an American professor and storm chaser who is the associate professor of the Department of Earth, Atmospheric, and Planetary Sciences at Purdue University.
-Tanamachi worked on the VORTEX projects from 2015 to 2021.
+Robin Tanamachi is an American atmospheric scientist and associate professor at the Department of Earth, Atmospheric, and Planetary Sciences at Purdue University.
+Tanamachi specializes in radar meteorology and has participated in numerous research studies, including VORTEX2 and VORTEX-SE.

 Early life and education

 Tanamachi grew up in the Minneapolis–Saint Paul metropolitian area.
 In 1986, she watched a live broadcast showing a tornado, which pushed her to say that she "wanted to be a research meteorologist and study tornadoes".
 Tanamachi moved to Norman, Oklahoma to work for research meteorologist Howard Bluestein after graduating from the University of Oklahoma.

 She received a bachelor's degree in Atmospheric and Oceanic Sciences at the University of Wisconsin–Madison in 2001.
 In 2004, she received a master's degree in meteorology and in 2011 received a Doctor of Philosophy, both at the University of Oklahoma School of Meteorology.

 Career

 Tanamachi served on the American Meteorological Society (AMS) Radar Meteorology Committee from 2013 to 2019.

 In a 2024 article produced by BBC and titled What it's really like to be a tornado chaser, Tanamachi gave her account on surviving the 2013 El Reno EF3 tornado, stating "I realised it was very likely the tornado was killing people while I was collecting data".